 Money markets, like CDs and high-yield accounts, have better interest than traditional savings accounts, and you can access your funds when needed.
 Most banks offer money market accounts, and you can even write some checks from those accounts.

-To maintain high-interest rates, money market accounts come with higher minimum balances than other savings accounts.
+To maintain high interest rates, money market accounts have higher minimum balances than other savings accounts.
 They also invest in low-risk ventures like government securities and commercial paper.

 You can’t get much safer in the investment world than purchasing a treasury bill or note.

-You might consider a treasury if you want to accrue some interest on your savings without risking it all.
+You might consider a treasury to accrue some interest on your savings without risking it all.

 On the other hand, a bill is purchased at a discount, and you receive it at face value once it matures.